Getting Out; Leaving a relationship

 Even if Bert didn't die, even if he were in his thirties, even if he wanted to try again, it is wiser to start again, fresh.

-In Mary's case, had she proceeded with the divorce, Bert would have died unmourned in some hospital and his share of the house and nothing else would pay his bills.
-Mary would be at a better place than she is today.
+In Mary's case, had she proceeded with the divorce, Bert would have died unmourned in some hospital.
+His share of the house would pay his bills.
+And if the money ended before his treatment was complete, so?

 Mary would not have lost everything to take care of a person like Bert who could have put her on the street to please a woman who was only after his money.

 When a man becomes so incensed, so anti-wife and pro-girlfriend, there is no real 'coming back'.
 There is no explanation, not apology, no forgiveness.
 The wife should leave.
 Leave physically, mentally and spiritually.